-Edukos Trust recognises that consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).

-DSLs will respond to concerns in-line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local Effective Support Guidance/Windscreen'.
-When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos:

-- The DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
-This may mean speaking with relevant staff and the children involved as appropriate. - Parents/carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - All decisions and action taken will be recorded in-line with our child protection procedures.

-A contact will be made to SaPH and / or the Police immediately if:

-- the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes.
+- 173. Edukos Trust recognises that consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - 174.
+DSLs will respond to concerns in-line with the non-statutory UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people Responding to incidents and safeguarding children and young people' (UKCIS, Feb.
+2024) and 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (DfSIT, March 2024).
+The local 'Effective Support Guidance' will also be used as a point of reference.
+When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: - The DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
+This may mean speaking with relevant staff and the children involved as appropriate. - b) Parents/carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - All decisions and action taken will be recorded in-line with our child protection procedures. c) - 175.
+A contact will be made to SaPH and/or the Police immediately if: - a) the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of b) the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are c) violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes. d) - 176.
 The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date.
-If DSLs are unsure how to proceed, advice will be sought from SaPH and/or SiET.

-Staff are advised when they have identified concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children:

-- to report any concerns to the DSL immediately. - never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it this may be illegal.
-If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - not to delete the imagery or ask the child to delete it. - to avoid saying or doing anything to blame or shame any children involved. - reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
-Do not promise confidentiality, as other agencies may need to be informed and be involved. - not to investigate or ask the child(ren) involved to disclose information regarding the imagery. - to not share information about the incident with other members of staff, children/young people, or parents/carers, including the families and child(ren) involved in the incident; this is the responsibility of the DSL.
+If DSLs are unsure how to proceed, advice will be sought from SaPH and/or SiET. - 177.
+Staff are advised when they have identified concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children: - to report any concerns to the DSL immediately. a) - never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it this may be illegal.
+If staff have already inadvertently b) viewed imagery, this will be immediately reported to the DSL. - not to delete the imagery or ask the child to delete it. c) - d) to avoid saying or doing anything to blame or shame any children involved. - reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
+Do not promise confidentiality, as e) other agencies may need to be informed and be involved. - f) not to investigate or ask the child(ren) involved to disclose information regarding the imagery. - to not share information about the incident with other members of staff, children/young people, or parents/carers, including the families and child(ren) g) involved in the incident; this is the responsibility of the DSL.